-Offset knob adjusts the zero level of the trace (this makes it appear to move up or down relative to the center axis of the grid).
+The Offset knob adjusts the zero level of the trace (this makes it appear to move up or down relative to the center axis of the grid).
 The value appears on the trace descriptor box.
 Push it to reset Offset to zero.

-Vertical knob sets Vertical Gain (V/div) or Scale (for math, memory, and zoom traces).
+The Vertical Adjust knob sets Vertical Gain (V/div) for channel traces or Vertical Scale for math, zoom and memory traces.
 The value appears on the trace descriptor box.
-Push the knob to toggle between variable (single) and standard (1, 2, 5, 10-step) increments.
+Push the knob to toggle between fine and stepped increments.

-The front panel Channel buttons (1-4) turn on a channel that is off, or activate a channel that is already on.
+The Channel buttons (1-4) turn on a channel that is off, or activate a channel that is already on.
 When the channel is active, pushing its channel button turns it off.
 A lit button shows the active channel.